pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 We need a place to store the data we'll visualize.
 To do so, we'll create two **Shader Storage Buffer Objects** (SSBOs) of floating point numbers from within our Python code.
-One will hold the old position, and the other will be used to store the newly calculated star positions.
+One will hold the previous frame's star positions, and the other will be used to store calculate the next frame's positions.

 Each buffer must be able to store the following for each star: